mindspore-ai/docs/docs/note/source_en/operator_list_lite.md

 | ZerosLike             |          | Supported        |          |           |          |          | ZerosLike   |               |               |

 * Clip: only support convert clip(0, 6) to Relu6.
-* DEQUANTIZE: only support to convert fp16 to fp32.